 Near Quitaque in Briscoe County, Texas — The American South (West South Central)

 Location.
-34° 21.931′ N, 101° 1.474′ W. Marker is near Quitaque, Texas, in Briscoe County.
-Marker is on Farm to Market Road 599 0.4 miles south of Texas Highway 86, on the left when traveling south.
-Touch for map.
+34° 26.466′ N, 101° 5.584′ W. Marker is near Quitaque, Texas, in Briscoe County.
+Marker can be reached from Caprock Canyons Park Road, 4.6 miles north of Farm to Market Road 1065, on the right when traveling west.
+The marker is located at the entrance Touch for map.
 Marker is in this post office area: Quitaque TX 79255, United States of America.
 Touch for directions.